rnd195/marp-community-themes/theme/border.md

 aliases: ["/border"]
 ---

-This theme is based on the `default` Marp theme but has some notable changes.
+This theme is based on the `default` Marp theme but contains some notable changes.
 Each slide has a dark-gray border and also a white-to-gray linear gradient as its background.
 As the main font, the [Inter](https://github.com/rsms/inter) font family is used.
-For more changes, see the screenshots below.

 # Screenshots